sindhusid5/booking/README.md

    - Each user is limited to booking a maximum of 4 tickets per account.

 7. **Confirmation Email:**
-   - Upon successful ticket booking, users receive a confirmation email with details regarding their reserved seats for the event.
+   - Upon successful ticket booking, users receive a confirmation email, providing assurance and details regarding their reserved seats for the event.

 ## MongoDB ↔ Firestore Data Sync